mir-hussain/iRepair-client/README.md

 2. Team members section is added as an extra section in home page.

-_About section is a dummy page, nothing will appear there so please don't waste your time to check the code for errors_
+_About section is a dummy page, nothing will appear there so please don't waste your time to check the code for errors.
+Thank you._